 It read, “My name is Nico Daniels, I'm a 15 year old photographer from a small suburb outside Houston, Texas.
 I just finished shooting a project I have had planned since last year.
-I cast 2 of my friends (Nya Green -- Model) (Dharma Lagrule -- Assistant) from highschool and we shot it in my bedroom studio I built out of home depot parts.
+I cast two of my friends (Nya Green — Model) (Dharma Lagrule — Assistant) from high school and we shot it in my bedroom studio I built out of home depot parts.
 I'm proud to say we did everything ourselves.”

 These pictures are good, we thought.
 Like, really fucking good.

 Nico lives in The Woodlands, a small suburb outside of Houston, filled, as he puts it, “with rich old white people and kids who spend their parent's money on drugs."
 He doesn’t really like it there, but then, you don’t when you’re from the suburbs, do you?
 The suburbs are boring!
 Green grass, white fences, blue skies.
 Nothing to do but, I dunno — build a studio in your bedroom and take pictures of your friends.

 “I want to take portraits of these kids expressing their true selves in a place where everything and everyone is the same!” he says, when we speak over the phone.
 “These kids I see walking around school, blending in with everyone else, I know them personally and I just think they’re really interesting.
 I want to give them a chance to be who they are and be in this room and have their moment.
 To highlight who they are.”